May 30, 2014

 Books & collected practices

-• Peer Learning Is - a broad look at peer learning around the world, and how to design peer learning to outperform traditional education
+• Peer Learning Is - a broad look at peer learning around the world, with a focus on practical program design

 • Mentor Impact - researched the practices used by the startup mentors that really make a difference